ArchaeoTimo/BurialMoundsPredictiveModel/script/03_ModelValidation/03.1_Spatial Cross Validation/README.md

 - Predicts class labels for the withheld block.
 - Computes performance metrics manually.

 The script *spatial_cross_validation.py* performs a single model run.
-Multiple runs are executed iteratively via PowerShell to obtain aggregated probability surfaces.
+Multiple runs are executed iteratively via PowerShell to obtain distributions of block-wise validation metrics.

 ## Method:
 For each block, a model is trained on all remaining blocks and evaluated on the withheld block.